-The best way to fix it is to correct the muscle imbalances involved in the posture (which we will discuss later in the article).
+The best way to fix it is to correct the muscle imbalances involved in the posture (which I will discuss later in the article).

 By tightening overstretched back muscles and opening up the shortened muscles in your chest, you can release the hunchback position overtime.